yslianTim/rhbm_gem/docs/developer/estimate-local-gaussian-with-intercept.md

 all-zero basis/response row rather than leaving the dataset empty.

+`rhbm_helper::EstimateBetaMDPDE` estimates the two zero-intercept beta parameters.
+It receives the `RHBMExecutionOptions` produced by `MakeExecutionOptions`, which copies `FitOptions::thread_size`, forces `quiet_mode = true`, and leaves the other execution settings at their defaults.
-`rhbm_helper::EstimateBetaMDPDE` estimates the two zero-intercept beta parameters. `DecodeLocalGaussianResult` decodes both the OLS and MDPDE beta vectors, attaches `offset_model.intercept`, leaves their standard-deviation models at zero, and preserves the `RHBMBetaEstimateResult` in `LocalGaussianResult::fit_result`.
+`DecodeLocalGaussianResult` decodes both the OLS and MDPDE beta vectors, attaches `offset_model.intercept`, leaves their standard-deviation models at zero, and preserves the `RHBMBetaEstimateResult` in `LocalGaussianResult::fit_result`.

 ## Outer Fixed-Point Loop